brightblu73/emdrise-clean/mobile-app/APPLE_IAP_SETUP.md

 3. Find your App ID (`com.emdrise.app`)
 4. Edit → Enable **In-App Purchase** capability
 5. Save changes

+### 7. Create Sandbox Test Users
+1. In App Store Connect → **Users and Access** → **Sandbox**
+2. Create test accounts for IAP testing:
+   - Use fake emails (e.g., test1@example.com)
+   - Remember passwords for testing
+   - Set country/region where your app will be available

 ## Phase 2: RevenueCat Setup (YOU NEED TO DO THIS)